 This is a theoretical approach developed over many years by American psychologist Dr. Carl R. Rogers.
 It is a common way of working for counsellors.
 Through his studies, Rogers found that the quality of the relationship between counsellor and client was a significant factor in the therapeutic healing process rather than any techniques or methods applied by the counsellor.
 There are many other types of therapy in common use such as Psychodynamic, Solution-Focussed, Gestalt Therapy, Transactional Analysis (TA) and Cognitive-Behavioural Therapy (CBT).
-However, recent studies have suggested that the approach or way of working is less important than the relationship that is formed between counsellor and client.
+However, studies suggest that the approach or way of working is less important than the relationship that is formed between counsellor and client.
 Further information about Person-Centred and other therapeutic approaches can be accessed via my links page.

 What does BACP mean?

 BACP stands for British Association for Counselling & Psychotherapy.
 Although currently there is no government regulation of counselling and psychotherapy in the UK, the BACP is one organisation that defines standards in training and ethics for practitioners.
 All members of the BACP are bound by the “Ethical Framework for the Counselling Professions”.
 A link to this document can be found on my links page.